derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
+## <a name="Initial_Setup_of_Arduino_Uno"></a>Initial Setup of Arduino Uno
+For the software setup of the Arduino Uno, run the datacollection.py file to which the SCD30SensorArduino.py is connected.

 ## <a name="Send_Sensor_data_to_cloud"></a>Send Sensor data to cloud
 ### <a name="libraries"></a>Required Libraries for the project